Wildflowers for Bees: Why They Matter

 3. Dandelion (Taraxacum officinale)

 Native to parts of Europe, dandelions can be found in many parts of the world.
-The plants provides both pollen and nectar for hungry Spring bees.
+They provide both pollen and nectar when bees come out in Spring to forage on cool spring days.

 4. Eastern Red Columbine (Aquilegia canadensis)

-A tall perennial, full sun to half shade red flower up to 24” tall native to most regions of the US – likes dry to average soil.
+A tall perennial, Eastern Red Columbine likes full sun to half shade.
+The red flowers appear on up to 24” tall stems – native to most regions of the US – likes dry to average soil.

 5. Foxglove (Digitalis purpurea)